• Jul 12, 2025

 See also: 15 Famous Temples (Mandir) in Kerala

 The Bhairavnath Temple, located near the Vaishno Devi shrine in Katra, is a significant Hindu temple dedicated to Bhairavnath.
 The temple is the site where Bhairavnath is believed to have been beheaded by Mata Vaishno Devi after she fled from his advances.
-The legend says that after completing the Pilgrimage to Vaishno Devi, you must visit the Bhairavnath temple, as the temple signifies the completion of the spiritual journey and is considered a complete yatra.
+The legend says that after completing the Vaishno Devi pilgrimage, you must visit the Bhairavnath temple, as it signifies the completion of the spiritual journey and is considered a complete yatra.

 • Location: It is at the top of Bhaironath Hill, approximately 1.5 kilometres from the main Vaishno Devi cave.